miaonaise/ABB-Summer-2017/Onshape/Onshape.md

 # Onshape

 Onshape is a CAD software that operates on an online platform.
 This makes it easy to share and edit a document with others.
+All you need to do is create an account at https://www.onshape.com/ and you can begin drawing in your browser.

-The geometry can be scripted using FeatureScript, watch the short video introduction here: https://cad.onshape.com/FsDoc/ As seen in the link above, tutorials and documentation are fully provided.
+The geometry can be scripted using FeatureScript, watch the 90-sec introduction video here: https://cad.onshape.com/FsDoc/ As seen in the link above, tutorials and documentation are fully provided.
 However, the scripting language is not simple and different from Python.

 To script a geometry on Onshape using Python one needs to use API key.
 The Python API at the moment is very limited.
 This is the only documentation available: https://github.com/onshape-public/apikey